krRaviongit/SaiKet-Systems-Internship/README.md

-# **SaiKet Systems Internship Tasks for the role of Frontend-Developer – Kumar Ravi**
+# **SaiKet Systems Internship – Kumar Ravi**

-This repository contains all the internship project tasks completed during my time at **SaiKet Systems**.
+This repository contains all the internship project tasks completed during my time at **SaiKet Systems as a Frontend Developer Intern**.

 ---